linshaoxin-maker/taas/README.md

 # Topic-Aware Abstractive Text Summarization
+**This repo is working in progress.
+Currently the project is modified using ```transformer``` from HuggingFace and NTM from @YongfeiYan.
+We are planning to release the checkpoints in the sooner future, and we are still working on this repo.
+Thank you! **

 This repository is the artifact associated with our paper **Topic-Aware Abstractive Text Summarization**.
 In this paper, we propose a topic-aware abstractive summarization (TAAS) framework by leveraging the underlying semantic structure of documents represented by their latent topics.

 Note: our work is built on top of HuggingFace ```transformers```.
 There are two key components in our paper: topic modeling component and summarization component.